- in alphabetical order -

 Rich Mitchell is Professor of Health and Environment and leads the Neighbourhoods and Communities Programme at the MRC/CSO Social and Public Health Sciences Unit, University of Glasgow.
 He is also co-director of the Centre for Research on Environment, Society and Health, an interdisciplinary centre focused on how physical and social environments can influence population health, for better and for worse.
 Rich is an epidemiologist and geographer.
 Earlier in his career he focused on monitoring and measuring inequalities in health.
 Today, his focus is on the potential for environments, and natural environments in particular, to positively influence population health and health inequalities.

-Department of Environmental Toxicology and Medical Entomology, Institute of Occupational, Social and Environmental Medicine, Goethe University, Frankfurt am Main; GM mosquitoes confined release facilities, PoloGGB, Terni - Germany
+Department of Environmental Toxicology and Medical Entomology, Institute of Occupational, Social and Environmental Medicine, Goethe University, Frankfurt am Main; - Germany; GM mosquitoes confined release facilities, PoloGGB, Terni - Italy

 Ruth Müller is a medical entomologist with strong expertise in aquatic eco(toxico)logy.
 She studied biology at the Freie Universität Berlin.
 A PhD study on multi-stressor ecology at the University of Bremen and the Alfred-Wegener-Institute completed her academic education.
 Today, Ruth Müller´s research spotlights multi-stressor ecology of (semi-)aquatic species, the impact of global changes on the spread of mosquitoes and the eco-social factors determining their prevention & control.
 Her special interest is the eco-physiological basis of high stress tolerance and rapid adaptation of A. albopictus and other mosquito vector species to new environmental conditions and insecticides used in vector control.